Skip to main content

 Negative effects of Snapchat’s filters

-Filters create unrealistic, idealized versions of users that may lead to dangerous body image issues in teenagers, particularly girls.
+Filters create unrealistic, idealized versions of users that may lead to body image issues in teenagers, particularly girls.
 Snapchat’s filters can be used to change a user’s appearance.
 Physical appearance is often critical to an individual’s identity.
 It also usually affects psychological well-being and self-esteem.

 A 2017 study revealed that, because of the lenses and filters, Snapchat was ranked the second worst social media platform for harming the mental health of children and adolescents.
 Instagram took first place.
 In another study, even users with higher self-esteem felt they looked 44% worse before they edited their image with a filter.